Public Affairs Section

 - Funding Opportunity Description

-U.S. Mission to Somalia Public Affairs Section, U.S. Department of State (PAS) is pleased to announce that funding is available through its Public Diplomacy Small Grants program.
+U.S. Embassy Mogadishu Public Affairs Section, U.S. Department of State (PAS) is pleased to announce that funding is available through its Public Diplomacy Small Grants program.
 This is an Annual Program Statement, outlining our funding priorities, strategic themes, and procedures for submitting requests for funding.
 Please carefully follow all instructions below.

 Purpose of Small Grants: PAS awards a limited number of grants, subject to the availability of funds, to non-profit organizations, non-profit academic institutions, and individuals to support exchange between the U.S. and Somalia with the aim of improving mutual respect and understanding.
 PAS gives priority to the following themes and initiatives: